yaboo-oyabu/CarND-Advanced-Lane-Lines/writeup.md

 The following image shows how a chessboard image is undistorted by `apply_undistortion()` with estimated `camera_matrix` and `dist_coeffs`:

-![alt text][image1-0]
+![alt text][imageC]

 ### Pipeline (single images)

-Pipeline is defined in "Pipeline" section of the IPython notebook located in "./P2.ipynb".
-The index of following sub-section corresponds to the sub-sections of "Pipeline" of the IPython notebook.

 #### 1. Provide an example of a distortion-corrected image.

+This step is implemented in the first sub-section of "Pipeline" section of the IPython notebook located in "./CarND_Advanced_Lane_Lines.ipynb".
 To demonstrate the distortion-correction step, I correct the distortion of the images which located in `test_images/straight_lines2.jpg`.
 I applied `apply_undistortion()` to this image and get the following result.
 In the follwing result, the left image is the input to `apply_undistortion()` and the right image is the output.
 You can see the red car in the right image is streched horizontally compared to the left.

-![alt_text][image1-2]
+![alt_text][image1]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+This step is implemented in the second sub-section of "Pipeline" section of the IPython notebook located in "./CarND_Advanced_Lane_Lines.ipynb".
 In this step, `apply_binary_transformation_with_thresholds()` is used to create a thresholded binary image.
 I used a combination of gradient and color thresholds to generate a binary image.
 The gradient threshold is applied to the gray-scale image which is the output of `cv2.Sobel()`.
 This calculates x derivatives of an input image.
 The color threshold is applied to the HLS color image which is converted from an input image by `cv2.cvtColor()`.
 Here is an example of a thresholded binary image converted by `apply_binary_transformation_with_thresholds()`.

 ![alt text][image2]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+This step is implemented in the third sub-section of "Pipeline" section of the IPython notebook located in "./CarND_Advanced_Lane_Lines.ipynb".
 In this step, `apply_perspective_transform()` is used to apply a perspective transform to an input image.
 This function takes a transform matrix which is calculated by `calculate_perspective_transform_matrix()`.
 To obtain a transform matrix, I used `cv2.getPerspectiveTransform()` and input source (`src`) and destination (`dst`) points to that function.
 I chose the hardcode the source and destination points as follows.

 | Source        | Destination   |
 |:-------------:|:-------------:|